szilard/ML-scoring/README.md

 ## plumber

 The `plumber` R package provides a REST API for an R function.
-There is a 5-6ms overhead
+There is a ~5ms overhead (5.8ms measured via the Python client).